 National Writers Series Scholarship Application

-The National Writers Series supports Grand Traverse area high school students pursuing writing careers by bringing to life great conversations with today's best-selling authors.
-Download the 2020 Scholarship Guidelines
+The National Writers Series supports Grand Traverse area high school students pursuing writing careers with four $1,000 scholarships given out each year in categories of Fiction, Nonfiction, Journalism, and Poetry.
+Download the 2023 Scholarship Guidelines

 - The title page must have the title of the work in the center.
-Under the title, if the work is prose, indicate if it is fiction or nonfiction.
-There should be no identifying information on the title page or anywhere in the submission.
+Under the title, indicate if the submission is fiction, nonfiction, or journalism.
+There should be no identifying information (e.g. your name, grade, or school) on the title page or anywhere in the submission.
+All written pieces are reviewed anonymously to ensure fair and equitable judging.

-- Double-space the text of your paper, and use Times New Roman font.
+- Double-space the text of your submission, and use Times New Roman font.
 The font size should be 12 pt.

 - Maximum length: 2,000 words.
 If your work is longer, you may submit an excerpt.